ZaferZ/EventAPI/README.md

 **`PATCH /api/event/{id}/{participantId}`**

 #### 📌 Description
 Adds a participant to the event.
+Participants can be added to event only by the admin and the owner of the event.

 #### 🔹 Path Parameters
 | Name         | Type | Required | Description |